 MFS is America's oldest mutual fund organization.
-MFS and its dating from 1924 and the founding of the first mutual fund, Massachusetts Investors Trust.
+MFS and its predecessor organizations have a history of money management dating from 1924 and the founding of the first mutual fund, Massachusetts Investors Trust.
 Net assets under the management of the MFS organization were approximately \$614 billion as of February 29, 2024.